-The Freddie Mac Guarantees are intended to provide support to the offered certificates as described in this information circular by increasing the likelihood that holders of the offered certificates will receive (i) timely payments of interest (with respect to the class AS certificates, calculated for this purpose at the Class AS LIBOR Pass-Through Rate), (ii) payment of principal to holders of the Offered Principal Balance Certificates, on the distribution date immediately following the maturity date of each underlying mortgage loan, (iii) reimbursement of Realized Losses (including as a result of Additional Issuing Entity Expenses) allocated to the Offered Principal Balance Certificates, (iv) ultimate payment of principal by the Assumed Final Distribution Date to the holders of the Offered Principal Balance Certificates and (v) with respect to the class AS certificates, the amount of any Guarantee Cap Payment.
-If, however, Freddie Mac were to experience significant financial difficulties, or if the Conservator placed Freddie Mac in receivership and the Freddie Mac Guarantees were repudiated as described in "-Risks Relating to the Mortgage Loan Seller and Guarantor" below, the support provided by the Freddie Mac Guarantees may be insufficient and the holders of offered certificates may suffer losses, and in the case of the class AS certificates, basis risk shortfalls, as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this information circular.
-See "Description of the Certificates-Distributions-Freddie Mac Guarantees" in this information circular for a detailed description of the Freddie Mac Guarantees.
+The Freddie Mac Guarantee is intended to provide credit enhancement to the offered certificates as described in this information circular by increasing the likelihood that holders of the offered certificates will receive (i) timely payments of interest, (ii) payment of principal to holders of the Offered Principal Balance Certificates, on the distribution date immediately following the maturity date of each underlying mortgage loan, (iii) reimbursement of Realized Losses (including as a result of Additional Issuing Entity Expenses) allocated to the Offered Principal Balance Certificates and (iv) ultimate payment of principal by the Assumed Final Distribution Date to the holders of the Offered Principal Balance Certificates.
+If, however, Freddie Mac were to experience significant financial difficulties, or if the Conservator placed Freddie Mac in receivership and Freddie Mac's guarantee was repudiated as described in "-Risks Relating to the Mortgage Loan Seller and Guarantor" below, the credit enhancement provided by the Freddie Mac Guarantee may be insufficient and the holders of offered certificates may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this information circular.
+See "Description of the Certificates-Distributions-Freddie Mac Guarantee" in this information circular for a detailed description of the Freddie Mac Guarantee.
 The offered certificates are not guaranteed by the United States and do not constitute debts or obligations of the United States or any agency or instrumentality of the United States other than Freddie Mac.